ehlesp/smallab-k8s-pve-guide/G039 - Backups 03 ~ Proxmox VE backup job.md

 ## What gets covered with the backup job

-The backup job explained here will cover the three virtual machines acting as nodes of the K3s Kubernetes cluster deployed in previous guides.
-This means that each VM will be completely copied in its own backup, including all the virtual storage drives they may have attached at the moment the backup is executed.
+The backup job explained here covers the three virtual machines acting as nodes of the K3s Kubernetes cluster deployed in previous guides.
+This means that each VM is going to be completely copied in its own backup, including all the virtual storage drives they may have attached at the moment the backup is executed.

 Therefore, you are treating these VMs like you did with your Proxmox VE system and Clonezilla in the previous [chapter **G038**](G038%20-%20Backups%2002%20~%20Host%20platform%20backup%20with%20Clonezilla.md), because that is what they are: the VMs are the hosts of your Kubernetes cluster and all the applications deployed in it, together with their data.
 The difference is that you control the backup procedure in a more friendly way thanks to the capabilities Proxmox VE offers in this regard.